8:00 AM - 2:00 PM Trade Show: Cosmo, Grs. 10-12

 At Davies Career and Technical, we are not a vo-tech school.
 We are creators of innovators for the twenty-first century.
-Our students see their education in action and put their technical training to use in internships, job shadowing, and placement opportunities through Davies’ dedicated School-to-Career office.
+Our students see their education in action and put their technical training to use in internships, job shadowing, and placement opportunities through Davies’ dedicated Office of Workforce Development.
 And through their academic skills, they strive to not only pursue their dreams, but to one day become leaders.

 Our mission is to provide a challenging academic and technical education within a safe and supportive environment which ensures every industry-certified graduate is capable of pursuing higher education and becoming a productive participant in today’s workforce.